12/24/46 – 7/23/76

 His work in the community continued and he founded the Khalsa Construction Company.
 His work included designing the ashram’s new Health Food Store, remodeling living quarters on the ashram property and creating beautifully routed wooden signs for businesses in Santa Fe.

 Siri Singh Sahib spoke with him the day before his death.
-He noticed that Guru Meher was cleaning the rifles for Khalsa Women’s Training Camp and asked him what he was doing.
+When he noticed that Guru Meher was cleaning the rifles for Khalsa Women’s Training Camp he asked him what he was doing.
 Guru Meher Singh responded that he was cleaning the rifles for his class and this would be his liberation.
 Siri Singh Sahib scolded him and told him not to speak that way.
-But subconsciously Guru Meher knew in his soul that this would be his destiny.
+But subconsciously, Guru Meher knew in his soul that this would be his destiny.

-Building the Siri Singh Sahib’s Dome was another one of Guru Meher’s act of selfless service.
+Building the Siri Singh Sahib’s Dome was another one of Guru Meher’s acts of selfless service.
 He spent endless hours toiling to design and create this space for his spiritual teacher.
-On the wall by the door there is a ceramic tile that designates this building as Dhyan Nivas and by the gate is a similar ceramic tile that reads, “The Dome.”
+On the wall by the door there is a ceramic tile that designates this building as Dhyan Nivas.
+By the gate is a similar ceramic tile that reads, “The Dome.”
 To the left of the front door is a glass case that holds the rifle that brought Guru Meher to his liberation.

 Guru Meher used to tell me he was never going to be liberated because he enjoyed eating too much.
 He was really a very simple man and had no time to question his existence.
 He lived according to the Guru’s teachings, had a good sense of self and shared what he had with others.
 He was humble in the sense that he never questioned God’s will.
 The Siri Singh Sahib told me on the day of his death that God came down and plucked one of his most beautiful flowers.
 His life became an example because of his selfless acts, his gratitude for simple things and because he lived and died serving others.
 It was his joy in life.
 However, when things didn’t go exactly right, he had a light and playful sense about it.
 He would say it was just God’s funny sense of humor.
 When things were hard and trying he would just say, “there is no rest for the wicked.”
 He was admired by the community for serving without hesitation and always with a smile.